Olivia Manning: Greece and Egypt

 Manning was subject to anxieties bordering on paranoia throughout her life.
 She had good reason to be concerned about Smith, who travelled from Romania to Greece on the German Lufthansa airline – Lufthansa planes were sometimes diverted to Axis countries.
 He arrived safely, bringing a rucksack, a suitcase full of books, but no appropriate clothes for work.
-Smith relaunched his hectic social life, but his wife interacted little with the expatriate community, focussing instead on her writing.
+Smith relaunched his hectic social life, but his wife interacted little with the expatriate community, focusing instead on her writing.
 Nevertheless, this was a happy time for Manning; "Romania is abroad," said Manning, "but Greece is home".
 Manning had her admirers, including Terence Spencer, a British Council lecturer who acted as her companion while Smith was busy with other activities – he later appeared as the character Charles Warden in Friends and Heroes, the third book of The Balkan Trilogy.
 Soon after their arrival, Greece entered the war against the Axis.
 In spite of early successes against invading Italian forces, by April 1941 the country was at risk of invasion from the Germans; in a later poem Manning recalled the "horror and terror of defeat" of a people she had grown to love.
 The British Council advised its staff to evacuate, and on 18 April Manning and Smith left Piraeus for Egypt on the Erebus, the last civilian ship to leave Greece.

 For the three dangerous days of the passage to Alexandria the passengers subsisted on oranges and wine.
 On board with the Smiths were the novelist Robert Liddell, the Welsh poet Harold Edwards, and their wives– the Smiths shared a cramped cabin with the Edwardses.
 Mrs. Edwards had brought with her a hat box full of expensive Parisian hats, which Manning kept placing in the passageway outside the cabin, and from whence Mrs. Edwards kept returning it.
 The two were not on speaking terms by the end of the voyage, but Manning had the last word: when Mrs. Edwards later opened her hatbox she found that Manning had crushed the hats with a chamberpot.

 Arriving in Alexandria, the refugees gratefully devoured the food provided by the British military, but learned that the swastika was now flying over the Acropolis.
 Manning's first impressions of Egypt were of squalor and unreality: "For weeks we lived in a state of recoil".
 From Alexandria they went by train to Cairo, where they renewed contact with Adam Watson, who was now Second Secretary at the British Embassy.
 He invited them to stay at his Garden City flat that overlooked the embassy.